 The CHGME Payment Program mandates an annual submission of a Performance Report.
-Recipients must submit a Performance Report to HRSA via the EHBs on an annual basis, as required by Public Law 109-307, as an addendum to the hospital's application for CHGME funding.
-All HRSA recipients are required to collect and report performance data so that HRSA can meet its obligations under the Government Performance and Results Modernization Act of 2010, and recipients of CHGME funding must also specifically submit the information required under Section 340E(b)(3)(B) of the Public Health Service (PHS) Act.
+Recipients must submit a Performance Report to HRSA via the EHBs on an annual basis, as required by Section 340E(b)(3) of the Public Health Service (PHS) Act, 42 U.S.C. § 256(e) as an addendum to the hospital's application for CHGME funding.
+All HRSA recipients are required to collect and report performance data so that HRSA can meet its obligations under the Government Performance and Results Modernization Act of 2010, and recipients of CHGME funding must also specifically submit the information required under Section 340E(b)(3)(B) of the PHS Act.
 HRSA may impose the 25 percent payment reduction specified under Section 340E(b)(3)(A) of the PHS Act for failure to submit a completed Annual Performance Report and/or enforce actions permitted by the Uniform Administrative Requirements, such as withholding support or restricting drawdown of payments, if the Annual Performance Report is not received by HRSA in the form and manner as instructed by the required due date.
 Recipients who fail to comply with the submission requirements shall be notified and be provided a maximum of 30 days to submit required information, beginning on the date of such notice, before penalties shall be imposed.

 For the CHGME Payment Program, the performance report will be completed based on prior academic year data.
 Required measures include, but are not limited to, program characteristics, individual resident demographics, experiential training details, curriculum enhancement and development, and discharge data.
-The CHGME Payment Program will release the Annual Report forms on or about the 3rd Quarter of each FY and the completed Annual Report forms are due on or around July 31 of the calendar year until and including FY 2021 (or until a new requirement is mandated).
+The CHGME Payment Program will release the Annual Report forms in or around the 3rd Quarter of each fiscal year and the completed Annual Report forms are due on or around July 31 of the calendar year until and including FY 2022 (or until a new requirement is mandated).
 An overview of the required performance measures as well as a detailed instruction manual for performance reporting are available at the following site: https://bhw.hrsa.gov/grants/reportonyourgrant.